Full Payment Cancellations made between:

 PEACE OF MIND

 You may wish to buy trip insurance to protect your tuition fees.
 Make sure to carefully read through any policy you consider to understand the extent and limitations of their coverage.
 Many companies require you to purchase insurance within a short window (20 days) after your first tuition payment, so make sure to do your research ahead of time.

 Champ Camps does not partner with or recommend any specific insurance company.
 For your convenience, you may wish to consult this comparison tableput together by Camp Augusta.

-Monday - Friday (7/10-14) all instructional labs will take place at the UNT System building located at 1901 Main St, Dallas, TX 75201.
-Each morning, commuters should check in with a staff member who will escort them to classrooms.
+Monday - Friday (7/15-19) all instructional labs will take place at the UNT Dallas Law Center located at 106 S Harwood St, Dallas, TX 75201.
+Each morning, commuters should check in with a staff member at the Indigo Hotel business center who will escort them to the classrooms.

 A sample schedule is posted at end of FAQs.